Passover commemorates the emancipation of the Israelites from slavery in ancient Egypt.

 After many decades of slavery to the Egyptian pharaohs, God saw the people’s distress and sent Moses to Pharaoh with a message: “Send forth My people, so that they may serve Me.”
 But despite numerous warnings, Pharaoh refused to heed God’s command and God sent upon Egypt ten devastating plagues, afflicting them and destroying everything from their livestock to their crops.
 The last of the ten plagues was killing the Egyptians firstborn.
 While doing so, God spared the Children of Israel, “passing over” their homes—hence the name of the holiday.
 Pharaoh’s resistance was broken, and he virtually chased his former slaves out of the land.
 The Israelites left in such a hurry that the bread they baked as provisions did not have time to rise.

+Passover this year (5778 or 2018), Passover is celebrated from the evening of March 30 through April 6.
 We hope you’ll join us for one of our Second Night Seders or other Passover events.
-All upcoming holiday events at Temple Beth El are listed below.
 Please join us as we celebrate the exodus to freedom together!

 Are you looking for a first night seder to join or do you have room to host a seder guest or two?
 Contact Candace Naliboff, Director of Member Services, 704-749-3068.